rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

     * Change its resolution
     * Set a more interesting background color

-The full list of parameters is available :doc:`here <../../defaults>`.

 Replace the previous :code:`rb.init()` call with this:

 .. code-block:: python